mikestreety/mikestreety/app/content/blog/2026/2026-07-28-bitwarden-vs-infisicalsecrets-management.md

 We've been reviewing our secret management process and have been evaluating tools to help with streamlining it.

-Looking at our current services and platforms, we have narrowed it down to either Bitwarden and Infiscial (more details below).
+Looking at our current services and platforms, we have narrowed it down to either Bitwarden or Infisical (more details below).
 This post discusses the differences and compares features.

 We have a few specific requirements for our secret management tool; the main one being that the production site/application should not rely on it to run day-to-day.

-<div class="note">Although we will discuss pricing at various points, most of the below was carried out on their free tiers</div>
+<div class="info">Although we will discuss pricing at various points, most of the below was carried out on their free tiers</div>

 ## Overview

 ### Bitwarden Secrets Manager

-[Bitwarden Secrets Manager](https://bitwarden.com/en-gb/products/secrets-manager/) I a service provided by the password management tool we use.
-If you don't use Bitwarden, I wouldn't expect you to be considering it, however [1Password](https://1password.com/developers/secrets-management) and other password managers often offer a secret management service which, I suspect, acts in the same way
+[Bitwarden Secrets Manager](https://bitwarden.com/en-gb/products/secrets-manager/) is a service provided by the password management tool we use.
+If you don't use Bitwarden, I wouldn't expect you to be considering it.
+However, [1Password](https://1password.com/developers/secrets-management) and other password managers often offer a secret management service which, I suspect, acts in the same way.

-### Infiscial
+### Infisical

-[Infiscial](https://infisical.com/) is a separate, dedicated, secret management platform.
+[Infisical](https://infisical.com/) is a separate, dedicated, secret management platform.

 ## Sign up

-Signing up for both is fairly straight forward.
+Signing up for both is fairly straightforward.
 It's worth noting that they both offer US/EU hosting (it seems to be a very small option on the sign up page for both of them).
 Unfortunately, for both services, it doesn't seem like it is possible to migrate your data between instances - so make sure you pick the right one.

 If you already use Bitwarden, adding on the Secrets Manager is a case of visiting your billing profile.
 One thing that wasn't clear was that you don't have to pay for every person in your company - you can select who has access to the secrets manager and only pay for them.

 ## Adding secrets

-Infiscial has the idea of projects and environments.
+Infisical has the idea of projects and environments.
 Once you make a project, you can add a secret to an environment (one or many).
 You can then see which environments have which secrets and copy between (should you need to).
 When calling it, you can pass in an `--env` flag to get the different environment secrets.

-Bitwarden is a more of a flat structure - there is a project which has secrets.
-If you wish to have different "environments" then you would use multiple projects.
+Bitwarden is more of a flat structure - there is a project which has secrets.
+If you wish to have different "environments", then you would use multiple projects.
 This is managed by passing in the `project-id`.

-Infiscial has an interface which allows you to paste an existing `.env` file and import the secrets from there.
-With Bitwarden, you have to added them individually.
+Infisical has an interface which allows you to paste an existing `.env` file and import the secrets from there.
+With Bitwarden, you have to add them individually.

 ## Local Installation